-So you're going to a Passover at someone's house?
+So you're attending a Passover ?
 Wonderful!
-Here are some things to know before you go.
+Here are some things to know beforehand.

 What's a seder?